GroophyLifefor/nushell.github.io/tr/README.md

 ### Nu works with existing data

-Nu speaks [JSON, YAML, XML, Excel and more](/book/loading_data.html) out of the box.
+IF CHANGED HERE WORK [JSON, YAML, XML, Excel and more](/book/loading_data.html) out of the box.
 It's easy to bring data into a Nu pipeline whether it's in a file, a database, or a web API:

 <img src="/frontpage/fetch-example.png" alt="Screenshot showing fetch with a web API" class="hero"/>